 Can you perform any type of work?

-Learn More About Your Rightful SSDI Benefits During a Free Consultation With Our Disability Lawyers
+Learn More About Your Rightful SSDI Benefits During a Free Consultation With Our Long Term Disability Lawyers

-Get the guidance you need to navigate through the SSA system with the help of Turley Redmond Rosasco & Rosasco.
-Our disability lawyers offer free consultations where you can learn more about the qualifications and process of obtaining SSDI benefits.
-Call us today at 877-693-2529 or contact us online to schedule a consult.
-We assist clients throughout New York and Long Island, including Ronkonkoma, Shirley, Riverhead, Garden City, and New York City.
+Get the guidance you need to navigate through the SSA system with the help of Turley Redmond & Rosasco.
+Our long-term disability lawyers offer free consultations where you can learn more about the qualifications and process of obtaining SSDI benefits.
+Call us today at 800-671-4927 or contact us online to schedule a consult.
+We assist clients throughout New York and Long Island, including Ronkonkoma, Shirley, and Garden City.